 The Reunion Pediatric Dentists Who Care About Your Child’s Dental Health

 Why are we so interested in your child’s dental health?
 Well, because that’s our specialty.
-Here at Treasured Teeth, Dr. Tippets and our team of pediatric dental specialists are out to provide the best possible dental experience for kids in Reunion, Thornton, and Montrose.
+Here at Treasured Teeth, Dr. Tippets and our team of pediatric dental specialists are out to provide the best possible dental experience for kids in Reunion and Thornton.
 Setting good dental habits and providing fun, friendly and expert dental experiences helps set the foundation for good oral care…for life!
 Baby teeth or freshly-grown-in adult teeth, parents in Colorado can trust Treasured Teeth as the go-to dental care provider for their kids.

 So, in the interest of safeguarding your child’s oral health and helping them develop a good understanding of what’s healthy and what’s not, we’re going to go over some foods that you and your children should consider avoiding, or at least strictly moderating.
 Questions about our pediatric dental services?
 From pediatric sedation dentistry to dental cleanings, crowns, composite filling, sealants and more, Treasured Teeth does it all — and we also accept Medicaid and CHP+, making payment even more convenient for you!
-Contact our Reunion, Thornton or Montrose locations to get started.
+Contact our Reunion or Thornton locations to get started.

 Keep Your Popcorn Consumption In Check

 A magical and obligatory combination with movies and TV shows, who could possibly fathom giving up popcorn?
 Well, from the inexpensive microwave popcorn to the fanciest gourmet kernels possible, it’s no “Pop Secret” that popcorn isn’t all too great for your teeth.
 Indeed, countless people have visited the dentist in an emergency situation due to munching on half-popped popcorn kernels.